cortexlabs/cortex/docs/quick-start.md

 #### Define the model

-This configuration will generate a training dataset with the specified features and train our classifier using the generated dataset.
+This configuration will generate a training dataset with the specified columns and train our classifier using the generated dataset.

 Add to `app.yaml`: